yberrada/mongo-movies/README.md

 > ADD NEW DATABASE USER.
 - Set the authentication Method to Password (uses SCRAM) and give your user a:
 > Username & Password  </br>
-- Assign the user one of the available built-in roles that allows a user to read and write from all databases.
+- Assign the user one of the available built-in roles that allows a user to be an Atlas Cluster Admin.

 Let's now configure the network security.
 As this is a workshop we will be whitelisting all IPs to access our cluster instead of opting for a VPC peering or a Private endpoint for more complex deployments.
 - Click on network Access on the left side bar and click on: